-RATING HISTORY: Gold Medal~Decanter, 94 WA & "Year's Best Sherry" by W&S Magazine
+RATING HISTORY: Gold Medal Decanter; 94 WA; "Year's Best Sherry" W&S Magazine

-PAIRING SUGGESTIONS: The fullness of oloroso does best with well textured and fatty foods.
-Think about dishes that incorporate figs, dates, maple syrup, chocolate and soy sauce.
-A curried dish works very well as would dish using vanilla, walnuts or almonds and coconut.
+PAIRING SUGGESTIONS: The fullness of Oloroso pairs best with well-textured and fatty foods.
+Dishes that incorporate figs, dates, maple syrup, chocolate and soy sauce.
+A curried dish works very well, as would a dish made with vanilla, walnuts, almonds or coconut.

-VINIFICATION AND AGEING: 30 years of age at bottling (average) from 4 criaderas founded in 1792, RS = 0 g/L
+VINIFICATION AND AGEING: 30 years of age at bottling (on average) from 4 criaderas founded in 1792.
+RS = 0 g/L

 PRODUCTION: 279 cases (3 pack)

-TASTING NOTES: The NV Sibarita Oloroso VORS is produced with Palomino grapes, balanced with 2% of Pedro Ximenez, something quite common to polish the edges of very old wines, in a solera created in 1792.
+TASTING NOTES: The NV Sibarita Oloroso VORS is produced with Palomino grapes balanced with 2% of Pedro Ximénez, which is quite common to polish the edges of very old wines in a solera created in 1792.
 It has a dark mahogany color, and the nose shows some toffee notes intermixed with roasted coffee, tar, ash and incense.
 The palate shows good depth, strong acidity, well compensated by the sweetness, and a slightly bitter finish.
 It stands apart from other Olorosos, with a unique range of aromas and flavors.
-1,500 bottles are filled each year.
-Notes by Luis Gutierrez
+1,500 bottles are filled each year. -- Luis Gutierrez

 All photos: Friederike Paetzold